 When you finish your piece and you're completely sure you don't want to add anything else to it, consider giving the artwork a coat of spray varnish.
 This will protect the painting from dirt, smudges, and UV rays - but most importantly, it will protect your painting if it happens to get wet again.

 If an artwork containing watercolor paint or watercolor pencils gets wet, chances are it will smear or the colors could run.
 Watercolors and watercolor pencils aren't truly "sealed" unless they've been coated with a spray varnish, so until then, they are very vulnerable.

-I like to use either Lascaux UV Protect or Krylon Crystal Clear.
+I like to use either Lascaux UV Protect or Krylon Crystal Clear (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
 Be sure to spray varnish your painting in a well-ventilated area, preferably outside, and follow all the instructions on the container.

 Applying spray varnish can sometimes deepen the colors of your artwork, so if this is a concern you may want to do a test spray first.
 I personally like how the spray varnish deepens the colors and gives the piece a finished look.

 I hope this watercolor pencil art lesson sparks a plethora of ideas for you!
 The fun thing about this style and technique is that you can follow the same basic procedure and create a very different painting each time, depending on your choices of color, shape, design, and placement.

 You could also try combining this media with ink or colored pencils.
 There are tons of possibilities!

 To get the ideas flowing, here are several other abstract paintings I created using masking fluid, watercolors and watercolor pencils, mostly following the same process I outlined here: